Rosco McGlashan: Aussie Invader 1

 Aussie Invader 1 was initially owned by Ken Warby, who holds the World water speed record of 275.97 knots (511.10 km/h; 317.58 mph), set on Blowering Dam on 8 October 1978.
 Aussie Invader 1 was originally named 'US Invader' when Ken owned it.
-Rosco bought it from Ken and renamed it to Aussie Invader.
-It later was renamed again to Aussie Invader 1, when Rosco knew he would have other Aussie Invader jet cars.
+McGlashan bought it from Warby and renamed it to Aussie Invader.
+It later was renamed again to Aussie Invader 1, when McGlashan knew he would have other Aussie Invader jet cars.

 It was powered by a Westinghouse J34 jet engine with a purpose-built afterburner.
 The engine was originally fitted to the Lockheed Neptune as a JATO engine producing about 6,500 lbs of thrust.
 Aussie Invader 1 set the unofficial Tasmanian land speed record in 1987 of 506 km/h (315 mph) in 1986.
 This happened at a promotional charity exhibition for the Lions Club of Hobart.

 Aussie Invader 2

 The construction of Aussie Invader 2 started in 1988.
 The car was powered by a 36,000 hp Atar jet engine from a Mirage jet fighter.
 It took four years to build and McGlashan's first attempt to set the Australian land speed record in Aussie Invader 2 was in December 1993.
 However, rain and poor salt/track conditions, meant they were unsuccessful.

 Rosco and the team returned in March 1994 and broke Donald Campbell's record set at Lake Eyre in 1964.
-After setting the Australian land speed record, Rosco and the team went after the world record, but the water had reduced the track length, and at close to 600 mph (960 km/h), McGlashan found they did not have enough track to stop, so fasters speeds were out of the question.
+After setting the Australian land speed record, Rosco and the team went after the world record, but the water had reduced the track length, and at close to 600 mph (960 km/h), McGlashan found they did not have enough track to stop, so faster speeds were out of the question.
 Once again they decided to pack up and return the following year, hoping for improved conditions.

 The Aussie Invader team returned in February 1995 to Lake Gairdner for an assault on the 633.468 mph (1,013.55 km/h) world land speed record, held by Richard Noble.
 Once again the salt surface was poor, with the course being very wet in places.
 McGlashan ran off course and hit the metal timing stand at close to 600 mph.
 McGlashan was lucky to walk away but the car was destroyed.